Come and Visit NZCity!

 A History of Valentine's Day

-Legend has it that it started in the time of the Roman Empire.
+Legend has it it started in the time of the Roman Empire.

 The modern Valentine’s Day is a time for friends, a time for family and a time for lovers.
 How did it all begin?
 The following are some of the origins of the celebration which has evolved into Valentine's Day as we know it.